ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 In your `composer.json` check whether the `https://flex.ibexa.co` endpoint is still listed in `extra.symfony.endpoint`.
 If that's the case, you need to perform the following update procedure.

-First, update the `symfony/flex` bundle to handle the new endpoint properly:
+First, update the `symfony/flex` bundle to handle the new endpoint:

 ```bash
 composer update symfony/flex --no-plugins --no-scripts;